serhiykobyakov/pseudo_pixel_shift/README.md

 On your PC:
 * install Python 3
 * install hugin (we only need fulla and tca_correct available in command line)
-* put scripts into filder which is in your PATH list so you can use them
+* put scripts into folder which is in your PATH list so you can use them

 ## How it works